 What is the value of ?

-Exponents and roots might seem more complicated but they follow the same rules:
+Exponents and roots follow the same idea:

 Given: